Skip to Main Content

 A closer look at our top bad credit loan lenders

-In the following section, we take a deep dive into lender details to help you decide which lender is best for your credit situation.
-We explain why each pick stands out against other bad credit lenders and how they compare to industry averages.
-When available, you’ll see unique proprietary data showing how other fast real Bankrate users received their funds from each company.
+In this section, Bankrate’s personal finance experts take a deep dive into lender details to help you decide which option is best for your credit situation.
+We explain why each pick stands out against other bad credit lenders and how it compares to industry averages.

 Upstart: Best for limited credit history